abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 np.savez("my_arrays", my_a=a, my_b=b)
 ```

-!!!
-Info ""
 Again, let's take a peek at the file content.
 Note that the `.npz` file extension was automatically added.

 ```py
 with open("my_arrays.npz", "rb") as f: